 Girdles and buckled belts were already popular in the fifth and sixth century, with tools and personal items suspended from the belt.

 The main materials used in earlier dresses were woolen cloth, fur, linen, cambric, and, in the case of richer women, silk and silver or gold cloth.
 Dresses are sometimes featured with a distinct border in a contrasting color.

 Although the importation of luxurious fabrics increased, clothing remained very expensive.

 History of the Dress

-Between the tenth and eleventh century, women wore a sleeveless overgarment with or without hood (but with a head covering with an opening for the face), perhaps influenced by Near Eastern art.
+Between the tenth and eleventh centuries, women wore a sleeveless overgarment with or without a hood (but with a head covering with an opening for the face), perhaps influenced by Near Eastern art.